johnbrc/MPD-Distribution/README.md

 Maize Plant Discipleship handbooks are formulated to rely simply upon facilitators willing to co-ordinate small-group study, reflection and discussion, with the goal of facilitating biblical learning that moves continuously outwards, drawing whole communities into patterns of scripturally-based discipleship, in living dialogue with contextual culture.

-This folder contains two folders.
+The MPD-Distribution repository contains two folders:

 -	`\content` contains the digital files representing Maize Plant Discipleship resource.
 -	`\about` contains a series of [about] files containing content broadly similar to the repository [wiki].